 Ekki Hugsa 360°

-An immersive fulldome live experience based on the music of BAFTA award-winning composer Ólafur Arnalds and the flowing visuals of designer Torsten Posselt.
+An immersive experience based on music by BAFTA-Award winning and GRAMMY-nominated composer Ólafur Arnalds with flowing visuals from designer Torsten Posselt.

 “Ekki Hugsa 360°” is a fulldome ambient-music show for planetariums and digital dome theatres.

 Ólafur Arnalds and Torsten Posselt have an antidote for today’s hectic world: The undervalued notion of a calculated slowdown.

 With “Ekki Hugsa 360°”, Icelandic multi-instrumentalist Arnalds and Berlin designer Posselt have created a transcendental, audio-visual experience – and discovered planetariums and media domes as a playground.